-You will face issues that probably did not even cross your mind when you decided to go for Australian jobs.
-Do not underestimate the big impact they can have on the result of your adventure!
-For example, you will experience the different immigration rules and practices, job application procedures, the selection trends and the management culture.
+You will face issues that probably did not even cross your mind when you decided to go for jobs in Australia.
+Do not underestimate the big impact employment in Australia can have on the result of your adventure!
+For example, you will experience the different immigration rules and practices, job application procedures, selection trends and the management culture.

 You can turn your current resume into a CV.
 A CV is similar to a resume in that it outlines your professional qualifications and history, but it does so with more detail by adding to the resume the detailed descriptions of your educational and/or professional experiences and personal information that may include nationality, date of birth, marital status, etc.

 Describe in detail your college and/or university training, giving areas of study and degrees from each school attended.
-Include awards and honors, as well as educational qualifications, trade or recreational courses done either part time or full time, internships and membership in professional organizations.
+Include awards and honours, as well as educational qualifications, trade or recreational courses completed either part-time or full time, internships and membership in professional organizations.
 Also list any skills you may possess, e.g. if you have a commercial driver's license, how many words per minute you type, etc. Add positions of responsibility you held mentioning whether you were a president of a club or a football captain, etc.

 List your work experience - whether you worked part-time or full-time.
 For each position, provide starting and leaving dates, the name, location and focus of each company.
 Include concise details of what the job entailed your title and responsibilities emphasizing areas relevant to the position for which you are applying.

-Australian employers are more interested whether if you are capable of doing the job then to which university or school you attended.
-The "right attitude" is very important to them as well as demonstration of what you have done with your talents instead to what you may do.
+Australian employers are more interested in whether if you are capable of doing the job then to which university or school you attended.
+The "right attitude" is very important to them as well as a demonstration of what you have done with your talents instead of what you may do.

 Make sure that there are no "gaps" in your Australia CV.
-However, if "gaps" exists, ensure to mention the reason and even report periods of unemployment.
+However, if "gaps" exist, ensure to mention the reason and even report periods of unemployment.